programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

         key_on = 'feature.properties.FIPS',
         bins = 9,
         fill_color='OrRd',
-        use_jenks = True, # <-- this is the new parameter we're passing to Folium fill_opacity=0.8,
+        fill_opacity=0.8,
         line_opacity=0.2,
         nan_fill_color = 'grey',
-        legend_name='Number of Fatal Police Shootings (2015-present)'
+        legend_name='Number of Fatal Police Shootings (2015-present)',
-        ).add_to(baseMap)
+        use_jenks = True # <-- this is the new parameter we're passing to Folium ).add_to(baseMap)

 baseMap
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-04.png" alt="A choropleth map of the US showing how the Fisher-Jenks algorithm creates different bins of data" caption="Figure 4.
 The map colorized by the Fisher-Jenks algorithm" %}